janklab/MlxShake/doc-project/Developer Notes.md

   * Should be able to suppress it entirely if you want.
 * Add support for Jekyll and MkDocs integration.
 * Don't leave intermediate `.tex` and `.sty` file droppings.
+* Maybe add a "credits" note to generated files.
+This should be disableable.

 ## See Also